Susquehanna River: West Branch Susquehanna

 The West Branch turns to the southeast and passes Karthaus (at Mosquito Creek), Keating (at Sinnemahoning Creek), Renovo and Lock Haven, where it receives Bald Eagle Creek.
+At Jersey Shore, Pennsylvania, Pine Creek, the largest tributary of the West Branch Susquehanna River, is received.
+Pine Creek has the largest watershed of all the West Branch’s tributaries.
 It passes Williamsport, where both Lycoming Creek and Loyalsock Creek empty into it, then turns south, passing Lewisburg, before joining the North Branch flowing from the northwest at Northumberland.

 Main Susquehanna flow

 Downstream from the confluence of its branches in Northumberland, the river flows south past Selinsgrove, where it is joined by its Penns Creek tributary, and cuts through a water gap at the western end of Mahantongo Mountain.
 It receives the Juniata River from the northwest at Duncannon, then passes through its last water gap, the Susquehanna Gap through the Blue Mountain Ridge, just northwest of Harrisburg.

 Downtown Harrisburg developed on the east side of the river, which is nearly a mile wide here.
 Harrisburg is the largest city located on the lower river, which flows southeast across South Central Pennsylvania, forming the border between York and Lancaster counties, and receiving Swatara Creek from the northeast.
 It crosses into northern Maryland approximately 30 mi northeast of Baltimore and is joined by Octoraro Creek from the northeast and Deer Creek from the northwest.
 The river enters the northern end of the Chesapeake Bay at Havre de Grace.
 Concord Point Light was built here in 1827 to accommodate the increasing navigational traffic.